 If you have special accessibility requirements, please feel free to contact us about how we can make your visit more enjoyable.
 We will be happy to make arrangements to accommodate you.

 The steps to the main door of the Museum house a Sesame lift

 The Polar Museum welcomes visits by organised groups of up to 25 people.
 We ask that groups book in advance by sending a completed booking form.
 You may wish to suggest a range of dates and we will confirm once we receive your form.
-There is a charge of £80 for guided tours and talks, which are usually offered on Thursdays (other days only by prior arrangement).
+There is a charge of £80 for guided tours and talks, which are usually offered on Tuesdays and Wednesdays.
 Groups are welcome to visit on a self-guided basis, when space is available, and are also asked to complete a booking form.

 Visitors are permitted to take photographs in the galleries for their personal, educational use only.
 Photographs must not be reproduced or published in any form, including on the internet.

 Use of tripods is permitted, but we ask that you limit the use of flash photography and be considerate of other visitors.

 If you wish to use an image of an object from the Museum's collection, please see our image request pages for more information.